 Also, the dashboard is user-friendly.
 Finding the right options and tools would be a cakewalk.

-You can also remove certain pages from caching.
+You can also remove specific pages from caching.
 The checkout and payment pages need to be removed from caching.
 So, this is an excellent feature.
 The integration options with CDNs are a notable feature of WP Rocket.

 If you use a CDN provider to boost your website’s speed, integrating it with WP Rocket is easy.